 - Egrifta (tesamorelin): This drug is a synthetic growth hormone releasing factor, which causes the body to produce more HGH

 Serostim is taken by injecting it under the skin every day or every-other-day.
 It helps adults grow muscle.
 If the drug is stopped, the visceral fat comes back.
-The main side effects are joint aches, excess water held in the body, increased lipoatrophy, and increased blood sugar levels, including diabetes.
+The main side effects are joint or muscle aches, swelling in the hands and feet due to excess water held in the body, and increased blood sugar levels, including diabetes.

 Serostim is approved by the US Food and Drug Administration (FDA) to treat HIV wasting (unwanted loss of body mass or size), but not HIV-related fat lipodystrophy.
 The FDA said there was not enough safety and efficacy data to approve it to treat lipodystrophy, especially for long-term use.

 Since Serostim is not approved for HIV-related fat gain, it is not currently covered by insurance for this purpose.
 It can be expensive, costing over $12,000 a month.
-There is a patient assistance program for Serostim at http://www.serostim.com/treating-hiv-associated-wasting/pharmacy-info-and-assistance.aspx
+Serostim requires prior medical authorization in the US, but Medicaid, Medicare, and most insurance companies now cover it.
+There is a patient support program for Serostim here.

 Egrifta has also been shown to decrease visceral belly fat.
 Like Serostim, people who stopped Egrifta had their belly fat return.
 Egrifta requires daily injections, but seems to have milder side effects than Serostim.
 It does not cause lipoatrophy and it may lower triglycerides.